Financial Information and Fellowships

 - Tuition Scholarship: $65,700 for the 2021-2022 academic year.
 The tuition scholarship covers 100% of the cost of tuition.
 Students are responsible for paying their student fees (about $400 per semester) unless otherwise covered by a fellowship.
 Click here for details on tuition and fees (a PDF with tuition and fees is on the right in the More Information section, under "Tuition, Fees, and Scholarships").

 - Health Insurance Subsidy: $3,816 for the 2021-2022 academic year.
 The health insurance subsidy covers 100% of the cost of the Emory/Aetna Student Health Insurance Plan.
 Click here for details on the health insurance plan.

 Emory offers several fellowships to outstanding applicants each year.
 The Programs nominate applicants for these fellowships.
 There are no additional forms for the applicant to complete, but all application material must arrive by the deadline date.

-- The Woodruff Fellowship is the most prestigious fellowship offered by the Graduate School and is awarded to exceptional students who have demonstrated outstanding academic achievement.
-The fellowship covers all tuition and fee and provides a $5,000 supplement to the standard Division stipend for the five year length of the award.
+- The George W. Woodruff Fellowship (Woodruff) is the most prestigious fellowship offered by the Laney Graduate School and is awarded to exceptional students who have demonstrated outstanding academic achievement.
+The fellowship covers all tuition and fees and provides a $5,000 supplement to the standard GDBBS stipend for the five-year length of the award.

-- The Laney Graduate School Fellowship (LGSF) is offered by the Laney Graduate School in conjunction with the Graduate Division Programs.
-The fellowship provides a $2,500 supplement to the standard Division stipend for five years.
+- The Laney Graduate School Fellowship (LGSF) is offered by the Laney Graduate School in conjunction with the GDBBS Programs.
+The fellowship provides a $2,500 supplement to the standard GDBBS stipend for five years.
 All interviewed applicants are eligible for the award.